Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 VM - Data Structures
 --------------------

-First off a quick "VM 101".
-We'll fudge some of the specifics here but a virtual machine uses programmer-defined bytecode instructions to operate on top of your standard CPU instructions.
-The performance of virtual machines is always slower than raw machine code, yet faster than most interpreted languages.
+A virtual machine uses programmer-defined instructions to operate on.
+The performance of virtual machines is always slower than raw machine code, yet can be much faster than most interpreted languages if the instructions are small and specific.

-You should define specific game or dialogue related bytecode. *ADF* has no mathematics built-in, every operation is built to aid in dialogue cosmetics and flow.
+We will define game or dialogue related instructions. *ADF* has no mathematics built-in, every operation is built to aid in dialogue cosmetics and flow.
 Code samples like below will be shortened and *UE4* types will be replaced with *stl* variants.

 As reference I've attached this sample of dialogue the *ADF* parses and uses in our game.